 Vietnam has such a diverse agricultural offerings, so many exotic fruits and veggies!

 Just be sure to wash off all producs with bottled water (see more on that below) before eating it.

-5. Avoid Tap Water
+5. Don't Drink Tap Water in Vietnam

 If there is one thing you need to know before visiting Hanoi it’s that you cannot drink the tap water.
 This is one of the most known rules when traveling in Southeast Asia, but I had to say it anyways!